Adding and Managing Filters

 Note: This feature is available from version 1.3.0.

 Conditional rules let you define dependencies between filters.
-That is, you can have certain filters shown/hidden depending on the values of other filters.
+That is, you can have certain filters shown or hidden depending on the values of other filters.

 To add conditional rules, click the Conditions tab in the popup form when adding or editing a filter.